MoustafaElhadary/mw-mobile/README.md

 ### Home page

-- [ ] list of posts
+- [x] list of posts
-  - [ ] a post has a user name, image, date, user karma, question and action
+  - [x] a post has a user name, image, date, user karma, post text and action
 - [ ] post button to open modal to enter text
-- [ ] search textbox
+- [x] search textbox

 ### Messages page